phunt22/emoji-gen/README.md

 # Emoji Gen

-A tool to generate emojis from a prompt
+A tool to generate emojis from a prompt using Stable Diffusion models.

 ## Installation